 - Cut list: Everything that can be added post-validation

 We're direct in these conversations.
 If a feature isn't necessary for validation, we'll say so and explain why.
+The cut list isn't a graveyard — it's the backlog you fund with evidence instead of hope.

 Week 3–8: Build